alexpmarks7/EventsProject/ReadME.md

 *Sprint Retrospective*

 - the sprint started slowly but progressed well, with a implementable GUI performing the methods required

 - more functionality could have been added to the business layer, to create a more "complete" GUI, closer to the expected final product'

 - methods written thus far function as planned, with successful GUI interaction

 - planning and building the database was not trouble free.
 Database may have to be redesigned in a further sprint

 - GUI layer needs better direction as to how it's final appearance will be - this required more thought and planning from the start

 - code could be refactored in places

+## *Sprint_Two*

+*Goals*

+**Sprint Two Goal**

+ - [x] Add acceptance criteria to this sprints user stories.
+Be more explicit with user stories

+ - [x] Plan vision for how completed GUI needs to look

+ - [x] Complete commenting not finished during sprint one

+ - [x] Review testing from sprint one, and ensure tests are complete

+ - [x] Add the sport type and music genre tables to my database

+ - [x] Methods written to add, remove and edit events

+ - [x] Ensure event methods interact with venues (an event needs a venue!)

+ - [x] GUI is updated to interact with event functionality

+ - [ ] Refactor code

+ - [ ] Ensure GUI runs completely bug free

+ - [ ] Document all bugs, and when debugged

+ - [ ] All code is well commented

+ - [x] Documentation is up-to-date and uploaded to GitHub

+*Sprint Review*

+- sprint goal was not fully achieved
+- all selected user stories were completed
+- all tests passing
+- database was updated and provides a far better base to develop the app on
+- refactoring still needed, some debugging needed, some code could be better commented
+- GUI is nearly complete, functionality is good, bar a couple of bugs
+- documentation is up to date

+*Sprint Retrospective*

+- the sprint was successful, the extra weekend time was made good sue of
+- all methods written so far function well, with good GUI interaction
+- happy with the database, though in future iterations of the project would like to further develop the DB
+- GUI layers design was better planned out, and plans were put into place successfully
+- code could be refactored, but MVP should be achieved by the end of sprint 3
+- need to remember to document bugs, before and after fixed.
+Will try to better implement in sprint 3